As far as tropical fruits go, the pineapple is one of the most distinctive and iconic around.

 Make sure you reinforce not to do this again, and you can avoid more serious incidents from cropping up in the future.

 This isn’t an issue for vet intervention unless you have cause to believe your dog has eaten the toxic sweetener, xylitol, or you have noticed that he or she is showing signs of blocked airways or digestion.

 While it’s pretty high in naturally occurring sugars – meaning it’s not a good idea to be a very regular treat or meal supplement over the long term – pineapples contain enough vitamins and minerals to be valuable parts of your dog’s diet.

-The strong smell and flavour of pineapple is likely to make is a solid favourite snack for your pet, and it will help them with health and vitality thanks to a host of vitamins and minerals.
+The strong smell and flavor of pineapple is likely to make is a solid favorite snack for your pet, and it will help them with health and vitality thanks to a host of vitamins and minerals.